 Many arguments found in mathematical proofs are wholly propositional.
 Others are partly diagrammatic.
 Recently, the philosophy of mathematical practice has studied diagrammatic reasoning in depth,2 showing that text and diagrams must be thought together to understand diagrammatic reasoning, without reducing one to the other.
 In this article we present and investigate a third type of mathematical reasoning: material reasoning.
-We present paper folding as an exemplar of this reasoning.
+We present paper folding as an example, and, in a sense, exemplar of this reasoning.
 Our aim is to inquire what makes paper folding a mathematical practice, how it is structured, how reasoning in this practice is carried out, and eventually how this activity enables a mathematical culture.

 The practice of mathematical paper folding we focus on in this paper is the fold in which paper is folded flat onto itself and then opened up again.
 This creates a straight crease in the paper.
-Folding is thus an operation, which constructs a straight line on what we call the crease-diagram: the unfolded piece of paper on which the network of straight line creases lies.
+Folding is thus an operation, which constructs a straight line on what we call the crease-diagram: the unfolded piece of paper on which a network of straight line creases lies.
 One can also construct the perpendicular to a line (i.e. to a crease) by folding the paper such that the crease is folded onto itself.
 We can also fold two given intersecting lines, one on top of the other, constructing the angle-bisector (to the angle between these lines) as the crease.
-In this manner we construct lines in a controlled fashion and this allows for doing geometry with it.3
+In this manner we construct lines in a controlled fashion and this allows for doing geometry with it.3 It turns out that geometry by folding constructions is surprisingly strong.
+By folding we can trisect an angle and double the cube, two problems famously unsolvable via straightedge